 The MCAP is an advanced practice credential for people who provide services to individuals with substance use conditions.

-The MCAP designates competency in the domains of Clinical Evaluation; Treatment Planning; Counseling; Case Management and Referral; Client, Family and Community Education; Documentation; Clinical Supervision; and Professional Responsibility.
+The MCAP designates competency in the domains of Clinical Evaluation, Treatment Planning, Counseling, Case Management and Referral Client, Family and Community Education, Documentation, Clinical Supervision, and Professional Responsibility.

 Individuals holding the MCAP are a qualified professional under Chapter 397, Florida Statutes.
 The MCAP credential meets the requirements for a Master’s Level CAP who may make substance use disorder diagnosis in programs billed under Florida’s State Medicaid Plan.